-- Leak detectors detect harmful gases which then can be sealed: - Gauges control the production process and as a consequence reduce waste and energy consumption; - Gas analysis products can create contamination profiles as a basis to remove the contamination.
+- Leak detectors detect harmful gases which then can be sealed; - Gauges control the production process and as a consequence reduce waste and energy consumption; - Gas analysis products can create contamination profiles as a basis to remove the contamination.

 Resource conservation is important for INFICON and is individually driven by the locations.
-EcoDesign is a focus area within the Company's research and development function.